 - the power of the sun rays

-- the remoteness of everything (went alone, didn’t tell where they go)
+- the remoteness of everything (went alone, didn’t tell anyone where they are going)

-- didn’t have food and especially water with them
+- didn’t take food and especially water with them

 The chocolate lovers will be pleased to know that chocolate snacks, muesli bars, dried fruits and similar containing sugar are highly recommended in order to keep your energy levels high.
 Especially important during the many bushwalks that you need to do here if you want to see the best, and sometimes, sacred Aboriginal places, in Central Australia.